100 Blue Vinyl Wrap-Around Nursery Plant Tree Tags Hanging Labels

 - Cutting tags from aluminum or tin is a great idea but dangerous and time-consuming.

-- Cutting stakes from old mini-blinds is quick and easy.
+- Cutting stakes from old mini-blinds is quick, easy, and very economical.

 - Use light or bright colored labels.
 They're much easier to see quickly when everything is in bloom.

-- Buy a label-maker.
+- Buy a Brother label-maker.
 Label-makers are inexpensive and one of the best tools for an expanding fig tree collection.
 Use laminated labels.
 They're very inexpensive and last forever.